mdancho84/mdancho84.github.io/_posts/2021-07-22-ggdist-raincloud-plots.md

 <a href='https://learn.business-science.io/r-tips-newsletter' target ='_blank'>Get the code.</a>
 </p>

-## Raincloud Plot: Using ggplot
+# Raincloud Plot: Using ggplot2 + ggdist

 Next, we'll make a Raincloud plot that highlights the distribution of Vehicle Fuel Economy (MPG) by Engine Size (Number of Cylinders).
-It helps if you have `ggplot2` visualization experience.
-If you are interested in learning `ggplot2` in-depth, check out our [R for Business Analysis Course (DS4B 101-R)](https://university.business-science.io/p/ds4b-101-r-business-analysis-r) that contains over 30-hours of video lessons on learning R for data analysis.
+We'll combine `ggplot2` and `ggdist` through 5 plotting tips that even beginners can implement.

-### Make the ggplot2 canvas
+## Tip 1: Make the ggplot2 canvas

 The first step is to make the `ggplot2` canvas.
 We: